Kratos (God of War): Comics (2010–11), Ghost of Sparta, and Betrayal

 The comic book series (2010–11) shows Kratos's present search for the Ambrosia of Asclepius, as he plans to destroy the Ambrosia to prevent worshipers of Ares from resurrecting their former master.
 Kratos overcomes several enemies, including the Chaos Giant Gyges, before destroying the Ambrosia.
-Still haunted by the visions of his mortal past in Ghost of Sparta, and against the advice of Athena, Kratos embarked on a quest to find his mother Callisto in the city of Atlantis.
-Callisto attempted to reveal the identity of Kratos's father but was transformed against her will into a beast that Kratos was forced to kill.
-Before dying, Callisto advised Kratos to search for his brother Deimos in Sparta.
-Kratos then freed the Titan Thera from imprisonment, causing the destruction of Atlantis and consequently earning him the wrath of Poseidon.
+Still haunted by the visions of his mortal past in Ghost of Sparta, and against the advice of Athena, Kratos embarks on a quest to find his mother Callisto in the city of Atlantis.
+Callisto attempts to reveal the identity of Kratos's father but is transformed against her will into a beast that Kratos is forced to kill.
+Before dying, Callisto advises Kratos to search for his brother Deimos in Sparta.
+Kratos frees the Titan Thera from imprisonment, causing the destruction of Atlantis and consequently earning him the wrath of Poseidon.
 In Sparta, Kratos learns that Deimos is located in the Domain of Death.
 He finds and frees Deimos, who remained hostile toward his brother.
-The siblings skirmished until Thanatos attacked Deimos, who was rescued by Kratos, and the pair joined forces to battle the god.
+The siblings skirmish until Thanatos attacks Deimos, who was rescued by Kratos, and the pair join forces to battle the god.
 At this point, Thanatos realizes Ares, Athena, and Zeus chose the wrong Spartan; it was Kratos who should have been taken, the mark being his red tattoo and his skin turned white from his family's ashes.
-Thanatos then kills Deimos and Kratos in turn kills Thanatos.
-Kratos then returns to Olympus, enraged at the gods.
+Thanatos kills Deimos, and Kratos kills Thanatos.
+Kratos returns to Olympus, enraged at the gods.
 In Betrayal, the other gods have shunned Kratos, who decides to lead his Spartan army to overrun Greece.
-He is falsely accused of murdering Argos and he kills Ceryx, the son of Hermes, for interfering in his search for the true assassin, who escapes.
+He is falsely accused of murdering Argos, and he subsequently kills Ceryx, the son of Hermes, for interfering in his search for Argos's true assassin, who escapes.